MEAL: A Benchmark for Continual Multi-Agent Reinforcement Learning: Experiments

 \subsection{Ablation Study}

-To determine which components are crucial for CMARL on MEAL, we ablate five components in our default IPPO learning setup: multi-head architectures, task identity inputs, critic regularization, layer normalization, and replacing the MLP with a CNN encoder.
-The results in Figure~\ref{fig:ablation_results} reveal that multi-head outputs are most critical for MEAL task sequences.
-Removing them consistently devastates performance across all methods, likely due to uncontrolled interference between tasks in the shared output head.
-In contrast, not providing the model with the one-hot encoded task ID vector has a negligible effect.
-Prior continual RL studies \cite{wolczyk2021continual, tomilin2023coom} report that it is beneficial to only regularize the actor and let the critic adapt freely.
-In our experiments, however, we find that this has little effect.
-Layer normalization shows method-specific sensitivity: while it makes little difference for EWC and MAS, it more than doubles the performance of L2 regularization.
-This is likely because L2 penalizes absolute weight magnitudes, and layer norm helps stabilize activations across tasks, mitigating harmful scale drift.
-Finally, swapping to a CNN encoder substantially hurts performance for all methods.
-Given the small layouts in Level 1 tasks (6×6 to 7×7), CNNs struggle to extract meaningful features and add unnecessary parameter overhead, making simple MLPs the better fit in this setting.
+To determine which components are crucial for CMARL on MEAL, we ablate five components on EWC, MAS, and ER-ACE: multi-head architectures, task identity inputs, critic regularization, layer normalization, and replacing the MLP with a CNN encoder.
+The results in Figure~\ref{fig:ablation_results} show that multi-head outputs are by far the most critical component.
+Removing them collapses performance to roughly a third of the baseline for all methods, likely due to uncontrolled interference between tasks in the shared output head.
+In contrast, the one-hot encoded task ID vector has a negligible effect, changing performance only within the confidence intervals.
+Prior CRL studies \cite{wolczyk2021continual, tomilin2023coom} report that it is beneficial to regularize only the actor and let the critic adapt freely.
+In our setting, however, regularizing the critic as well improves performance, most clearly for EWC.
+Removing layer normalization slightly hurts all methods, indicating that stabilizing activations across tasks mitigates harmful scale drift under continual regularization.
+Finally, swapping to a CNN encoder hurts EWC and ER-ACE while leaving MAS largely unchanged.
+Given the small layouts (6×6 to 7×7), CNNs struggle to extract meaningful features and add unnecessary parameter overhead, making simple MLPs a better fit in this setting.